spoddutur/spark-notes/hadoop-map-reduce-vs-spark.md

 ## 1. Cons of Map-Reduce as motivation for Spark

 One can say that Spark has taken 1:1 motivation from the cons of MapReduce computation system.
-Let’s see the cons of MapReduce in detail.
+Let’s see the cons of MapReduce and how Spark addressed it in detail.
 (Please refer to Appendix section below if you want to know how MapReduce computation works)

 1. **Parallelism via processes:**
     - *MapReduce:* MapReduce doesn’t run Map and Reduce jobs as threads.
 They are processes which are heavyweight compared to threads.
     - *Spark:* Spark runs its jobs by spawning different threads running inside the executor.
 2. **CPU Utilization:**
-    - *MapReduce:* Note that the slots within TaskTracker are not generic slots that can be used for either Map or Reduce jobs.
+    - *MapReduce:* The slots within TaskTracker are not generic slots that can be used for either Map or Reduce jobs.
 How does it matter?
-So, when you start a MR application, initially, that MR app might just spend like hours in just the Map phase.
+So, when you start a MapReduce application, initially, that application might spend like hours in just the Map phase.
 So, during this time none of the reduce slots are going to be used.
 This is why if you notice, your CPU% would not be high because all these Reduce slots are sitting empty.
 Facebook came up with an improvement to address this a bit.
-If you are interested refer to the details in appendix.
+If you are interested please check Appendix section below.
     - *Spark:* Similar to TaskTracker in MapReduce, Spark has Executor JVM’s on each machine.
 But, unlike hardcoded Map and Reduce slots in TaskTracker, these slots are generic where any task can run.
 3. **Extensive Reads and writes:**
     - *MapReduce:* There is a whole lot of intermediate results which are written to HDFS and then read back by the next job from HDFS.
 Data handshake between the any two jobs chained together happens via reads and writes to HDFS.